-Living with the condition of dysthymia on a day to day basis is a challenging thing, and people who suffer from this can vouch for that.
-It might not be as serious as the big, bad depression, but it can be mentally and emotionally debilitating no less.
+Living with dysthymia or persistent depressive disorder on a day-to-day basis is challenging, and people who suffer from this can vouch for that.
+It might not be as serious as clinical depression, but it can be mentally and emotionally debilitating no less.

 Dysthymia is a low-grade depression that comes and goes but can last a lifetime.
 Usually, it’s not the kind of depression that keeps you in bed for weeks or makes you want to kill yourself, but it can leave you feeling that you’d be better off if you weren’t here.